ab-emptycup/ab-emptycup.github.io/zen/opening.md

 So far:

 - Review CEO.xmind.
-- Review Todo for scheduled tasks.
+- Revisit Todo to update chores & tasks.
 - Review calendar for any commitments / meetings.
 - Setup quick notes for the day to not miss any insights / connections.
 - Publish the previous day's log and start today's.

 This looks like mundane stuff, but I should make this ritual automatics.
 Let's start with 21.